asyncapi/community/BOUNTY_PROGRAM.md

 - Final Pull Request must be submitted not later than on Friday of sixth week from the start date and merged not later than on Friday of eighth week from the start date

 If the Bounty Program Participant has not provided a weekly PR update, they are pinged as a reminder to do so.

-In case the Bounty Program Participant still doesn't provide the PR update after three pings over three weeks, it is assumed that the task cannot be completed within the rest of the time, and the Bounty Program Participant has silently dropped the issue.
-Ban rules are applied to such Bounty Program Participant, and the Bounty Issue becomes free for assignment to another Bounty Program Participant with a reset timeline.
+In case the Bounty Program Participant still doesn't provide the PR update after three pings over three weeks, it is assumed that the task cannot be completed within the rest of the time, and the Bounty Program Participant has silently dropped the Bounty Issue.
+Ban rules are applied to such Bounty Program Participant, and the Bounty Issue becomes free for assignment to another Bounty Program Participant with a reset timeline, in the next calendar quarter round of the Bounty Program.
+At the same time the reward for this Bounty Issue does not alter the budget allocated for the next calendar quarter round of the Bounty Program, and it is excluded from randomization process for the next calendar quarter round of the Bounty Program if such process is to take place.
+Second label indicating next calendar quarter round of the Bounty Program is added to the dropped Bounty Issue on GitHub, so it has for example `2023-Q4` and `2024-Q1`.

+In case dropped Bounty Issue was not resolved during two calendar quarter rounds of the Bounty Program in a raw, such Bounty Issue gets all bounty-related labels removed and becomes a usual GitHub issue which can again be submitted as a Bounty Issue candidate.
+It also can again be assigned to the same Bounty Program Participant who dropped it.

 ### Example Bounty Issue Timeline